Hanzlu/Pikobrain/README.md

 Should work on i386 architecture and newer.
 1MB RAM recommended.

-Read the pikomanual file for installation guidelines.
+Read the pikomanual file for installation guidelines, and detailed command guiding.

+When inside the OS, type 'r01' to get "help file".